 The primary decoder sends a heartbeat signal to the secondary decoder every 90 seconds through a communication cable or a smart LNB.

 If you are living in a building that uses a single dish or a communal system then you might not have access to the smart LNB.
 In such a case, you can use a DStv smart switch to link your decoders.

 If the secondary decoder does not receive the heartbeat signal it displays an E143 error message.
 But what exactly is a primary and secondary decoder?

 Primary and Secondary Decoders

-So, all secondary decoders can watch TV programming on the primary decoder.
-If the primary decoder is under DStv premium subscription then the secondary decoders will also view DStv premium channels.
+So, secondary decoders in an extra view setup can watch the same TV programming that is available to the primary decoder.
+For example, if a primary decoder has a premium DStv subscription then the secondary decoders will also have access to the DStv premium subscription.

 How to install DStv Extra view?

 In order to successfully install your extra view, you need to know basic DStv set up connections.
 If you are techy then you will find it easy to do the job without any hassles.